-This group could have a role to push for appropriate design of external finance, that takes into consideration incentives for domestic budget response and fungibility (from the perspectives of the system rather than the program.) ways of building national capacity for comprehensive engagement between ministry of finance and health (not many approaching MOF with separate disease program issue) and a focus on fundamentals rather than undue fascination with innovation and quick fixes that sometime draws attention away from work on efficiency gains.
-As a multi-partner platform the group should reach out to the political level of the various institutions and build a consensus on getting the question of what we are trying to sustain right, and ensure the unit of analysis is correct.
+This group could have a role to push for appropriate design of external finance that takes into consideration incentives for domestic budget response and fungibility (from the perspective of the system rather than the programme).
+It could also look at ways of building national capacity for comprehensive engagement between the ministries of finance and health (not many approaching MOF with separate disease programme issues) and focus on fundamentals - rather than have undue fascination with innovation and quick fixes that sometimes draws attention away from work on efficiency gains.
+As a multi-partner platform, the group should reach out to the political level of the various institutions and build a consensus on getting the question of what we are trying to sustain right, and ensure the unit of analysis is correct.
 The group can also help develop a consensus on core guiding principles of health finance for UHC.

-In considering the context for transition it is important also to factor in income distribution, averages can hide differences in reliance on external finance.
-Absolute numbers matter also and % can be misleading.
-Demographic changes also come into play e.g. in some countries in Africa fertility is falling.
+In considering the context for transition it is important also to factor in income distribution; averages can hide differences in reliance on external finance.
+Absolute numbers also matter and percentages can be misleading.
+Demographic changes also come into play, for example in some countries in Africa fertility is falling.

-Countries with similar level of income can have different ratio for ODA dependency, it is important to understand what the contributing factors are.
+Countries with similar levels of income can have different ratios for ODA dependency; it is important to understand what the contributing factors are.
 Implicit rationing often disproportionately impacts the poor.